walles/moar/README.md

 - Start at a certain line if run as `moar file.txt:42`

-- Define 'g' to prompt for a line number to go to.

 - Handle search hits to the right of the right screen edge.
 Searching forwards should move first right, then to the left edge and down.
 Searching backwards should move first left, then up and to the right edge (if needed for showing